ilios/user-guide/admin/maintain-user-record.md

 ### Account Enabled (Any User):

 If this is not selected, the user will not be able to log in.
-Checking this box will active the user's login account.
+Checking this box will activate or re-activate the user's login account.

 ### Exclude From Sync (Any User):